JonatanSchmidlechner/Moduuler-demo/README.md

 ## My personal contribution
 The code files in this repository are written mostly by me.
 Some refactors or small added functionalities may have been written by other group members.
 I was responsible for the element hierarchy, where the user can edit the hierarchy by drag and drop, and can use, for example, the following functionalities: rename, delete and duplicate.
-I also implemented other functionalities or react components, like the element form (is visible in the project poster in right) or methods for redux slices, but since the other code files also contain code from other group members, I don't include them here because the point here is to demonstrate my coding skills.
+I also implemented other functionalities or react components, like the element form (which is visible in right side of the project poster) or methods for redux slices, but since the other code files also contain code from other group members, I don't include them here because the point here is to demonstrate my coding skills.

 ## Some metrics from the actual project
 Size of group: 5 members